Design Guidelines: CNC Milling

 Radii

 Sharp inside corners on a part will be radiused (rounded) as a natural result of the CNC machining process.
-Resulting radii will be identified on your quote.
+Resulting radii will be the minimum allowable tool radius.

 Text